We have defined four primary purposes for a lab course:

 Solve problems and collaborate with peers

 Lab experiences may serve the purpose of requiring students to collaborate, investigate, or solve a specific problem.
 Specifically, collaborative problem-solving skill is an essential 21st century skill, which requires that individuals communicate and share resources and strategies in order to achieve a common goal.
 In these types of situations you may have to consider how to encourage this collaboration in alternate ways.
 Collaborative documents, video chats, and discussion boards may all help replicate collaboration in this distanced environment.
-Given the current situation, it may be helpful to consider whether lab groups can be smaller (2–3 people) or if students can work alone.
+Given the current situation, it may be helpful to consider whether lab groups can be smaller (two or three people) or if students can work alone.

 In the current workplace of the industry or military field, collaboration often refers to a group task in which not one individual within the group can solve the task alone.
 Group members bring different strengths in information, expertise, and experiences to work together and solve a particular problem.
 In this economic development or international trade political science class, the learning objective was to understand international political economy.
-Nowadays, countries compete against each other to 'manufacture' products and sell them to an international commodity market trader at posted prices, which vary with supply and demand.
+Nowadays, countries compete against each other to manufacture products and sell them to an international commodity market trader at posted prices, which vary with supply and demand.
 Each country aims to make as much money as possible.
 The International Trade Game has students play in teams as countries that must trade their products (i.e., produced paper cuts) on an international commodity market.
 Students form teams of two or more, with each team representing a different country.
 Each team’s country is defined as a rich, industrialized country with all the materials and equipment that they need, a middle-income country, or a low-income country.
 The instructor can use Zoom breakout sessions to facilitate this International Trade Game.

 In an economics or mathematics class, game theory is used to teach students to analyze social situations among competing players and make decisions.
 Students are divided into two groups, Firms and Consumers, and must collaborate with their team members to play a board game.
 The board game will examine the collusive behavior of Firms in oligopolies, if a few Firms exist in the market.
-Preferably, at least 3 players in each group.
+Preferably, have at least three players in each group.
 One student can play the role of the Regulator.
 The instructor can use Zoom breakout sessions to facilitate this International Trade Game.

 - Zoom breakout sessions work extremely well with smaller lab sections.
 Instructors can have, for example, four or five breakout rooms staffed by co-instructors and/or TAs that can manage student involvement, questions and in-depth exercises.
 When the students are finished in their breakout sessions, they can return to the main Zoom room and discuss how the project/lab went with the instructor/host of the Zoom room.
 As a side note, Zoom breakout sessions work very well for office hours (having a TA staff a single breakout room for individual students, etc.).
 There is also a waiting room option so students can wait in a single room until the TAs or the instructor is ready to meet with an individual student (preventing FERPA violations).